Arvind Ojha Desert Fellowship

 Rakesh Yadav

-Rakesh Yadav is from Hoshangabad, Madhya Pradesh.
-He is inspired by the writings of the social development leaders and he aims to follow their footprint.
-He has been a part of the process of teaching and learning with children and youth in the social sector for the last 8 years.
-For the past 5 years, Rakesh has been trying to cherish stories of social change by collaborating with artists and making his art a part of social change.
+Rakesh hails from Hoshangabad, Madhya Pradesh.
+He draws inspiration from the writings of social development leaders and aspires to follow in their footsteps.
+Over the past 8 years, he has actively engaged in teaching and learning with children and youth within the social sector.
+For the last 5 years, Rakesh has dedicated his efforts to capturing stories of social change by collaborating with artists and incorporating his art as a means of driving social change.

 Sunpreet

-From Delhi, Sunpreet has always had a keen interest in films and videos which led him to study Mass Media.
+From Delhi, Sunpreet has always had a keen interest in films and videos, which led him to study Mass Media.
 He graduated in Journalism and Mass Communication from IP University.
-He started working as a freelance photographer and producing video coverage for live events of Music Bands and festivals, From 2019 to present he has been shooting non fiction films for the development sector.
-While on a project in the Western Rajasthan, he found that the desert biodiversity is very interesting in terms of landscape, environment patterns, cultural knowledge of natural resources and stories of the land, life and living.
-He is expecting the fellowship to be a platform to share the stories of the desert.
+He started working as a freelance photographer and producing video coverage for live events of music bands and festivals.
+From 2019 to the present, he has been shooting non-fiction films for the development sector.
+While on a project in Western Rajasthan, he discovered that the desert biodiversity is incredibly interesting in terms of landscape, environmental patterns, cultural knowledge of natural resources, and stories of the land, life, and living.
+He expects the fellowship to provide a platform for sharing the stories of the desert.

 Tony

-Tony is from Gurugram, Haryana.
-He has completed his bachelor in Agriculture Sciences, he chose agriculture sciences as he wanted to work at the grass root with small and marginalised farmers.
-Prior to the fellowship Tony had worked in climate smart agriculture and holistic rural development programmes.
-Tony wishes to work for input cost reduction in agriculture and contribute in changing lives , building the future of society.
-This fellowship will help him in achieving the goal of sustainable agriculture.
+Tony hails from Gurugram, Haryana.
+He has successfully completed his bachelor's degree in Agriculture Sciences.
+Tony chose to pursue agriculture sciences with the intention of working at the grassroots level alongside small and marginalized farmers.
+Prior to the fellowship, Tony gained valuable experience working in climate-smart agriculture and holistic rural development programs.
+He aspires to contribute to the reduction of input costs in agriculture and play a role in transforming lives and shaping the future of society.
+This fellowship opportunity will greatly assist him in achieving his goal of promoting sustainable agriculture.

 Tejaswi

-Tejaswi Singh is natively from Fatehpur, Uttar Pradesh.
-She graduated from the National Institute of Fashion Technology with a degree in Fashion Design, Rae Bareli and is an Alumni of SLS DAV, Delhi.
-Tejaswi believes that provoking one's thought process is an important element in life, and She portrays the same in her work.
-And she experiments with her core ideas of abstract and blend with the originals to keep the antiquity.
-During her Graduation Project at IMARA, Banglore and workspace exposure at Medhya, Jodhpur and Design Executive at Desert Resource Centre.
-Tejaswi had the opportunity to work with a brand label and on Desert Designs where she explored multiple sectors of designing.
-Her experience of nearly 3 years has enabled her to excel in her as a the Desert Fellow, where she focuses on storytelling through graphics, illustrations, fashion, and photo stories.
+Tejaswi Singh is a native of Fatehpur, Uttar Pradesh.
+She graduated from the National Institute of Fashion Technology with a degree in Fashion Design, Rae Bareli and is an alumna of SLS DAV, Delhi.
+Tejaswi believes that provoking one's thought process is an important element in life, and she portrays the same in her work.
+She experiments with her core ideas of abstraction and blends them with the original to maintain antiquity.
+During her Graduation Project at IMARA in Bangalore, and her workspace exposure at Medhya in Jodhpur, and Design Executive at Desert Resource Centre, Tejaswi had the opportunity to work with a brand label and on Desert Designs, exploring multiple sectors of design.
+Her experience of nearly 3 years has enabled her to excel as a Desert Fellow, where she focuses on storytelling through graphics, illustrations, fashion, and photo stories.

 In Partnership With